-- Cabinet Multi-view option (where if you click on it you can see the 2 internal views we set up with the internal dimensions.
-We can specify 4 views for example and specify a view for each.
-Can also look at View Angle > Front View.
+- Cabinet Multi-view option: if you click on it you can see the 2 internal views we set up with the internal dimensions, we can specify 4 views for example and specify a view for each, we can also look at View Angle > Front View

 Close Cabinet Mode and return to Project Mode.